 |

-With all these set up, run npm run dev
+With all these set up, run npm run dev and load

-in your favorite browser; you should see “Hello,
+the page localhost:8080 in your favorite browser; you should see “Hello,

 World!”: